plantuml/plantuml-eclipse/README.md

 We use github pages at [https://plantuml.github.io/plantuml-eclipse/](https://plantuml.github.io/plantuml-eclipse/) as the update site URL.
 Just install the plug-ins in Eclipse via the Help > Install New Software... dialog using that URL.

+You'll need at least the following
+- net.sourceforge.plantuml.library (the PlantUML library for rendering diagrams, bundled as an Eclipse plug-in, includes ELK layouting library)
+- net.sourceforge.plantuml.eclipse (the PlantUML support for Eclipse)

 # For developers / contributors

 You'll find some developer documentation here:
-- net.sourceforge.plantuml.composite/README.md (how to build, run, and release)
+- plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md (how to build, run, and release)
-- net.sourceforge.plantuml.lib/README.md (how to update PlantUML library)
+- plantuml4eclipse/releng/net.sourceforge.plantuml.parent/Customization.md (how to adapt diagrams)

+The PlantUML4Eclipse plug-ins depend on the PlantUML library bundle, i.e. net.sourceforge.plantuml.library.
+This bundle is automatically built and published on an Eclipse update site (this repo's GitHub pages publish a composite update site with PlantUML library and PlantUML4Eclipse plug-ins) as soon as there is a new PlantUML release (see GitHub workflows).
+The net.sourceforge.plantuml.library bundle uses the EPL licensed version of the PlantUML library.

 # Main plugins (net.sourceforge.plantuml.)
-- lib - plantuml.jar packaged as a bundle
-- lib.jlatexmath - fragment to the lib bundle that adds the jlatexmath lib
-- lib.elk - fragment to the lib bundle that adds the ELK layout engine lib
 - eclipse - core Eclipse integration, including the extension point for providing diagrams
 - eclipse.imagecontrol - the control for viewing the generated images
 - svg - the browser-based svg view